 Leora: Well it’s really useful to have the contrast then.
 To see the two different ways of working.
 So great: that’s not what you want to do.
 However we all thought it was quite strong.
 It has this presence.
 You have this great ability with paint, the way you can relate to the figure, to people.

 ii.
 I continued with lithography this week (having been scared off after tutorials with Katherine Jones and Tom Hammick).
-I made an image of Becky and I in our underwear as a response to the suggestion that my work is moody and sad.
+I made a silly image of Becky and I in our underwear as a response to the suggestion that my work is moody and sad.
 I feel that mark-making with tusche and litho crayons could allow for a similar vocabulary to that of my drawings and monotypes.
 I didn't have time to print from my stone but will continue experimenting next term.

 iii.
 Grayson Perry came in to talk to Camberwell students about his practice and about working in the arts.
-It was unsurprisingly silly and but, amidst the irreverence, he said some really meaningful and inspiring things:
+It was unsurprisingly silly but, amidst the irreverence, he said some really meaningful and inspiring things:

 'When you're at art school, have a go at everything.'

 'People go to galleries to see real things.
 Make things.
 I went to art college because I enjoyed making art.'